LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 # NEWS

-GIMP 3 is released and GEGL Effects is working better then ever on both 3.0 and 2.10.
+This filter is like GEGL Styles in GIMP 3 but with far more options.
 The latest version of GEGL Effects is May 31st 2025 Stable which is based on the July 22 2023 checkpoint.

 ## Downloadable binaries for Windows and Linux is here
 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/releases/